Current 9 (2018)

 Current 9 is an algorithmic composition that integrates abstract imagery and electronic sound within an interactive platform.
 The piece combines analog synthesis, stop motion animations and computer graphics to form an interactive graphic score-in-motion.
 Custom-built algorithms interpolate data generated between sound and visual media.
 Forming an adaptable music composition and performance platform that is both fixed and generative in nature the artwork can take on many different forms depending on the spatial and user input at the time of occurrence.

-Forthcoming conference paper ‘Current 9 – Graphical Notation in Electroacoustic Music’ – EVA London 2019
+Conference paper ‘Current 9 – Graphical Notation in Electroacoustic Music’ – EVA London 2019

 2019: March 21 -22nd